kgrid/kgrid.github.io/getting-started/developing-kos/index.md

 - [Knowledge Object Implementation](http://kgrid.org/koio/contexts/implementation.jsonld) - an Information Artifact that describes a functional instance of the Knowledge Object.
     - Implementation Service Specification is an Information Artifact that describes a computational service that is enabled by a KnowledgeObject
-    - Implementation Deployment Specification** a relation that holds between a whole KnowledgeObject and its Deployment Instruction parts
+    - Implementation Deployment Specification a relation that holds between a whole KnowledgeObject and its Deployment Instruction parts
     - Implementation Payload - Computable Knowledge Resource represented in manner that is machine-interpretable

-For the simple file system shelf we will be using with the Activator everything is in files and folders, the metadata is in JSON format, the Service and Deployment Specification is in YAML formatted file, and the code is in a Javascript file.
+For the simple file system shelf we will be using with the Activator everything is in files and folders, the metadata is in JSON format, the Service and Deployment Specification are in YAML formatted file, and the code is in a Javascript file.

 Each version of a KO is uniquely identified by it's Ark Id (naan-name) and it's Implementation identifier.
-So, in our file system layout we will start from `name-name/version` (in our **hello-world** example: inside `../shelf` we find `hello-world/koio.v1`)
+So, in our file system layout we will start from `name-name/implementation` (in our **hello-world** example: inside `../shelf` we find `hello-world/koio.v1`)

 ```